Royal Canadian Legion Branch 29

 Hours of Operation

-Friday – 2 PM to 9 PM
+Friday – 2 to 6pm

-Saturday – noon to 5 PM
+Saturday – noon to pm for BBQ

 We will gladly adjust our hours to suit your function.
 Please see the bartender on duty with your request.